 Among the barriers: privacy protections that make it hard to site projects that qualify for low-income incentives.

 As Massachusetts’ newest solar incentive program heads into its first major review, environmental justice advocates argue the initiative has essentially failed in its stated mission to improve solar access to low-income populations.

-“This is really a pretty complex structural and intersectional problem,” said Ben Underwood, president of operations for Resonant Solar, a developer focused on building projects in underserved areas.
+“This is really a pretty complex structural and intersectional problem,” said Ben Underwood, president of operations for Resonant Energy, a developer focused on building projects in underserved areas.

 The Solar Massachusetts Renewable Target program launched in November.
 The initiative pays solar owners a base rate for every kilowatt-hour of power generated.
 Projects with features the state hopes to encourage — storage components or location on a brownfield, for example — earn additional money, known as an “adder.”